SATE

 Swiss Association of Teachers of English

-SATE November course 2024 with Kirsty Logan
+SATE November 2024 Course with Kirsty Logan

-SATE 2023 November course with Heather Holt
+SATE November 2023 course with Heather Holt

 This year’s course responded to recent participant calls for a concrete pedagogical toolkit to take away, and was well received, with a good deal of positive feedback.

-SATE 2022 November course with Sarah Maria Griffin
+SATE November 2022 course with Sarah Maria Griffin

 The SATE November course 2022 took place in Biel/Bienne on the 24th and 25th of November 2022.
 Course organiser Orlaith Nellen writes: